Sank's Glossary of Linguistics

 EPISTEMIC MODALITY

-1. (Semantics) Refers to the conveyance of the speaker's attitude toward the factualness of a proposition.
+- (Semantics) Refers to the conveyance of the speaker's attitude toward the factualness of a proposition.
 Sentences such as John may be in his office or Mary could be at school by now (Palmer 2001) are examples of the expression of epistemic modality.
 (Bybee, Perkins, and Pagliuca 1994) | Glottopedia, 2009

-2. (Semantics) Particularly deals with the interactive dimensions of various discourses.
-Epistemic modality in broad terms can be defined as any modal system that indicates the degree of assurance of what a speaker says. | Ayesha Bashir, Irfan Ullah, and Liaqat Iqbal, 2023
+- (Semantics) A linguistic category that particularly deals with the interactive dimensions of different discourses.
+Epistemic modality in broad terms can be defined as "any modal system that indicates the degree of commitment by the speaker to what he says" (Palmer 1995).
+This degree of commitment on the scale of the truth-in-proposition scale can range from uncertainty, and neutrality to certainty (Nuyts 2000). | Ayesha Bashir, Irfan Ullah, and Liaqat Iqbal, 2023

-3. (Semantics) Expressions of epistemic modality mark the necessity/possibility of an underlying proposition, traditionally called the prejacent, relative to some body of evidence / knowledge.
+- (Semantics) Expressions of epistemic modality mark the necessity/possibility of an underlying proposition, traditionally called the prejacent, relative to some body of evidence / knowledge.
 The stock examples use the English modal auxiliary verbs must and might:

-1. a.
+- a.
 There must have been a power outage overnight.

 b.
 There might have been a power outage overnight.